-Similar to lease financing and hire-purchase arrangements, an ijara structure is suitable when funding is sought for an asset that is commercially leasable (for example, real estate, ships or aircrafts).
-The ijara structure involves a financial institution purchasing an asset (usually at the request of a party), and then leasing it (usually to the party that requested the financial institution to purchase the asset).
+Similar to lease financing and hire-purchase arrangements, an ijara structure is suitable when funding is sought for an asset that is commercially leasable (for example, real estate, ships or aircraft).
+The ijara structure involves a financial institution purchasing an asset (usually at the request of a party) and then leasing it (usually to the party that requested the financial institution to purchase the asset).
 In addition to the shari’a principles, an ijarah contract must meet additional requirements not commonly required for a conventional lease, for example: (i) the duration and specifications of the ijara (such as the rental payments) must be specified in advance; (ii) the lessor must have legal ownership and possession of the asset (either directly or via an agent) before it can enter into an ijara; and (iii) in the event of total loss of the asset the ijara is automatically terminated and the lessor has no rental claim from the lessee.
-Shari’a permits the structuring of an ijara contract with additional security such as guarantees, mortgages, liens on receivables, assignment of insurances and/or hypothecation of cash accounts.
-There are two variations on the ijara contract.
 The first is an "ijara wa iqtina" (lease with acquisition) whereby the lessee will take possession of the object at the end of the lease.
-In the ijara wa iqtina there is no stipulated transfer, rather a unilateral promise of transfer may be made by the lessor (ie, the financial institution).
-Additionally, there may be a unilateral promise from the lessee to purchase the asset at a pre-negotiated price.
-A sale and purchase agreement must be signed to formally transfer the property ownership form lessor to lessee.
-The second variation is an "ijara mawsoofa bil thimma" (forward lease) which has proven very popular in the project finance arena, as it allows banks to receive advance rental payments (equivalent to the return expected by banks during the construction phase under conventional financing) for an asset, during its construction phase (this is particularly important in projects with long construction phases, as otherwise the banks would need to wait for the assets to be completed before they could lease or sell the same and recoup their investment).
+Under an ijara wa iqtina there is no stipulated transfer, rather a unilateral promise of transfer may be made by the lessor (ie the financial institution).
+The second variation is an "ijara mawsoofa bil thimma" (forward lease) which has proven very popular in the project finance arena, as it allows banks to receive advance rental payments (equivalent to the return expected by banks during the construction phase under conventional financing) for an asset during its construction phase (this is particularly important in projects with long construction phases, otherwise the banks would need to wait for the assets to be completed before they could lease or sell the same and recoup their investment).
 The "ijara mawsoofa bil thimma" is an exception to the shari’a requirement that rent can only be charged once the lessee has use of the asset.

 Istisna’a (Procurement Agreement)